-- Reelection of Board Members Uli Hacksell, Lennart Hansson, Bengt Julander, Helena Levander, Bengt Westermark, and An van Es Johansson.
-Helena Levander was re-elected to serve as Chairperson of the Board. - The Auditors' fees for the period until the next AGM shall be payable upon approval of their invoice within the framework of the amount quoted. - Remuneration guidelines to senior executives. - Procedures for the appointment of the Nomination Committee and its work. - The Directors' fees for the period until the next AGM were set at a maximum of SEK 1,850,000, divided as follows: The Chair-
+- Re-election of Board Members Uli Hacksell, Lennart Hansson, Bengt Julander, Helena Levander, Bengt Westermark, and An van Es Johansson and new election of Yilmaz Mahshid.
+Uli Hacksell was elected to serve as Chairman of the Board. - The Auditors' fees for the period until the next AGM shall be payable upon approval of their invoice within the framework of the amount quoted. - · Remuneration guidelines to senior executives. - Procedures for the appointment of the Nomination Committee and its work. - The Directors' fees for the period until the next AGM were set at a maximum of SEK 1,675,000, divided as follows: The Chairman shall receive SEK 675,000, and the other Members who are not employed by the company shall each receive SEK 250,000. - Authorization of the Board on one or more occasions before the next AGM, with or without deviation from the shareholders' prefer-